Law Enforcement Assistance Administration

 The Law Enforcement Assistance Administration (LEAA) was a U.S. federal agency within the United States Department of Justice.
 It administered federal funding to state and local law enforcement agencies and funded educational programs, research, state planning agencies, and local crime initiatives as part of President Lyndon B. Johnson's "war on crime" program.

 History

 The LEAA was established by the Omnibus Crime Control and Safe Streets Act of 1968 and was abolished in 1982.
 Its predecessor agency was the Office of Law Enforcement Assistance (1965–1968).
 Its successor agencies were the Office of Justice Assistance, Research, and Statistics (1982–1984) and the Office of Justice Programs.

-LEAA included the National Institute of Law Enforcement and Criminal Justice, which had its functions absorbed by the National Institute of Justice on December 27, 1979, with passage of the Justice System Improvement Act of 1979.
+The LEAA included the National Institute of Law Enforcement and Criminal Justice, which had its functions absorbed by the National Institute of Justice on December 27, 1979, with passage of the Justice System Improvement Act of 1979.
 The Act, which amended the Omnibus Crime Control and Safe Streets Act of 1968, also led to creation of the Bureau of Justice Statistics.
 LEAA included the National Advisory Commission on Criminal Justice Standards and Goals.